Velyki Ukraïntsi

 The Greatest Ukrainians (Великі українці) was a Ukrainian TV project.
-The programme was the result of a vote conducted to determine whom the Ukrainian public considers the greatest Ukrainians have been in history.
-According to Savik Shuster, more than 2.5 million people participated in voting.
+The programme was the result of a vote conducted to determine whom the Ukrainian public considers the greatest Ukrainians to have lived in history.
+According to Savik Shuster, more than 2.5 million people participated in the voting.

-The show is running under a license from the BBC and originally appeared on British TV under the name 100 Greatest Britons and was a successful show.
-Such countries as Canada, France, Germany, Romania and many others have also created their own versions.
+The show was running under a license from the BBC and originally appeared on British TV under the name 100 Greatest Britons and was successful.
+Many countries created their own versions.

 Results

 The TV show was broadcast on Inter being 90–180 minutes long during Sunday prime-time.
 The host of the program, Savik Shuster, started primaries (pre-voting) during his other Friday talk show The Freedom with Savik Shuster.
 The co-host of the programme was Inter's news anchor Hanna Homonai.
 Pre-voting took place in a number of Ukrainian cities such as Kyiv, Lviv, Yalta, Kharkiv, Odesa, Donetsk, Simferopol, Nizhyn, Mykolaiv, Ostroh, Chernivtsi, and Kamianets-Podilskyi.